Salman Ali Agha: Domestic

-International career
+International

 In January 2021, he was named in Pakistan's Test squad for their series against South Africa.

 In March 2021, he was again named in Pakistan's Test squad, this time for their series against Zimbabwe.

 In June 2021, Salman was named in Pakistan's One Day International (ODI) squad for the series against England.

 In June 2022, he was named in Pakistan's Test squad for their two-match series in Sri Lanka.
 He made his Test debut during that series.
 In the second match he was noted for his 62 off 126 balls in a losing match where other batters had struggled.

 In August 2022, he was named in Pakistan's ODI squad, for their tour of the Netherlands.
 He made his ODI debut during that series.

 In December 2022, against New Zealand in Karachi, he scored his maiden Test hundred.
 His innings helped Pakistan recover from a top-order collapse.

-In May 2023, during the 4th ODI of the New Zealand tour of Pakistan, Agha played a key counter-attacking innings, scoring 58 runs off 43 balls to consolidate Pakistan’s dominance after an early slowdown.
+In May 2023, during the 4th ODI of the New Zealand tour of Pakistan, Agha played a key counter-attacking innings, scoring 58 runs off 43 balls to consolidate Pakistan's dominance after an early slowdown.
 During a brief spell of pressure, using sweep and reverse-sweep shots and decisive footwork to regain momentum.
 He reached his half-century off 40 balls with a straight six off Cole McConchie, also completing a 100-run partnership with Babar Azam.
-His aggressive batting in the middle overs turned the match in Pakistan’s favor, setting the foundation for the team’s total that secured the No. 1 ODI ranking for Pakistan.
+His aggressive batting in the middle overs turned the match in Pakistan's favor, setting the foundation for the team's total that secured the No. 1 ODI ranking for Pakistan.

 In July 2023, Agha was judged Player of the Series of the Pakistani tour of Sri Lanka, Pakistan winning the Test series 2-0 (2), with Agha scoring 221 runs and taking 3 wickets.
 In the first Test in Galle, Agha played a vital supporting innings that helped Pakistan recover from 101 for 5 to a commanding total of 461 runs.
-Salman’s ability to counterattack and maintain scoring momentum allowed Saud Shakeel to settle and reach a double century, marking the partnership as one of the key turning points of the match.
+Salman's ability to counterattack and maintain scoring momentum allowed Saud Shakeel to settle and reach a double century, marking the partnership as one of the key turning points of the match.
 In the second Test Agha would score an unbeaten 132* off 154 deliveries.

 In November 2023, he was named in Pakistan squad for Australian test tour.
 In August 2024, he was named in Pakistan's squad for test series against Bangladesh at home.